Munich Agreement: Consequences

 On 5 October, Beneš resigned as President of Czechoslovakia since he realized that the fall of Czechoslovakia was inevitable.
 After the outbreak of World War II, he formed a Czechoslovak government-in-exile in London.
 On 6 December 1938, the French-German Non-aggression Pact was signed in Paris by French Foreign Minister Bonnet and German Foreign Minister Joachim von Ribbentrop.

-Nazi Germany occupied Sudetenland from 1938-1945.
+Nazi Germany occupied the Sudetenland from 1938 to 1945.

 First Vienna Award to Hungary

-In early November 1938, under the First Vienna Award, after the failed negotiations between Czechoslovakia and Hungary, as a recommendation to settle the territorial disputes by the appendix of the Munich Agreement, the German-Italian arbitration required Czechoslovakia to cede southern Slovakia to Hungary, and Poland independently gained small territorial cessions shortly afterward (Zaolzie).
+In early November 1938, under the First Vienna Award, after the failed negotiations between Czechoslovakia and Hungary, as a recommendation to settle the territorial disputes by the appendix of the Munich Agreement, the German-Italian arbitration required Czechoslovakia to cede southern Slovakia to Hungary, and Poland independently gained small territorial cessions shortly afterward (Trans-Olza).

 Bohemia, Moravia and Silesia lost about 38% of their combined area to Germany, with some 2.8 million German and 513,000 to 750,000 Czech inhabitants.
 Hungary, in turn, received 11882 km2 in southern Slovakia and southern Carpathian Ruthenia.
 According to a 1941 census, about 86.5% of the population in the territory was Hungarian.
 Slovakia lost 10390 km2 and 854,218 inhabitants for Hungary (according to a Czechoslovak 1930 census about 59% were Hungarians and 32% were Slovaks and Czechs).
 Poland annexed the town of Český Těšín with the surrounding area (some 906 km2, with 250,000 inhabitants.
 Poles made up about 36% of the population, down from 69% in 1910) and two minor border areas in northern Slovakia, more precisely in the regions Spiš and Orava.
 (226 km2, 4,280 inhabitants, only 0.3% Poles).

 Soon after Munich, 115,000 Czechs and 30,000 Germans fled to the rump of Czechoslovakia.
 According to the Institute for Refugee Assistance, the actual count of refugees on 1 March 1939 stood at almost 150,000.

 On 4 December 1938, elections in Reichsgau Sudetenland had 97.3% of the adult population vote for the Nazi Party.
 About half-a-million Sudeten Germans joined the Nazi Party, 17.3% of the German population in Sudetenland (the average NSDAP participation in Nazi Germany was 7.9%).
 Thus, the Sudetenland was the most "pro-Nazi" region in Nazi Germany.

 Because of their knowledge of Czech, many Sudeten Germans were employed in the administration of the Protectorate of Bohemia and Moravia as well as in Nazi organisations, such as the Gestapo.
 The most notable of them was Karl Hermann Frank, SS and Police General and Secretary of State in the Protectorate.